 Here are the top seven questions we get asked about dog food.
 If you do not see your question here just ask us at the store or send an email to firstname.lastname@example.org

-- Why do you only carry Orijen, Fromm, and Primal at the store?
+- Why do you only carry Orijen, Fromm, Acana, Zignature and Primal at the store?
 Our objective at One Lucky Dog Bakery is to keep your dog healthy and looking good.
 We researched dog foods for over a year before we started offering food for our Customers.
-What we found was that these three companies kept all the bad stuff (click here to read about the bad items to look for on your dog food label) and didn’t load up the food with useless fillers.
+What we found was that these five companies kept all the bad stuff out of their food, (click here to read about the bad items to look for on your dog food label) and didn’t load up the food with useless fillers.
 More about fillers in items two and three.
 The bad stuff in many dog foods causes skin and coat issues for most dogs.
 Eating dog food without these items keeps your dog looking good.
 The other way we try to keep your dog looking good is with the unique lines of USA manufactured collars and leashes we carry at the store.

 - My Vet suggested I switch dog food because my dog has gained some weight; should I do this?
 Weight gain in dogs is traced to two factors.
 The first is the dog is not getting enough exercise and the second can be traced to excessive fillers in the dog food you are using.